Korkemoms/PrettyPaint/README.md

 # Things im not happy about
 * Very sharp angles when combined with thick edges looks bad
 * Its not very fast
+* Seamlessly tiling texture regions from texture atlas does not work on many mobile devices